CIA Tibetan program: 1951

-On May 23, 1951, Tibet and China signed the Sino-Tibetan agreement, allowing China to station troops in Tibet as well handle its international affairs.
+The Tibetan government was alarmed at the gains the Chinese Communist forces were making.
+As a response they expelled the representative of the Nationalist government from Lhasa.
+The Tibetan authorities were aware of the potential conflict with China.
+China then moved their forces into an eastern part of Tibet and demanded Tibetan forces to cooperate.
+The Tibetan military forces surrendered.
+After negotiating, Tibetan representatives signed an agreement with the Chinese Communist government.
+The agreement was intended provide a peaceful liberation of Tibet.
+By reaching this agreement, the Chinese Communist forces were now allowed to enter Tibet without further fighting.
+This document consisted of a preamble and 17 articles, which would serve as the basis for governing the Chinese position in Tibet for the next eight years.
+The document opens with the assertion that now, Tibet had returned "to the big family of the motherland", that being the CCP.
+Furthermore, within the document, there was an article which related to "reforms".
+This article suggests that CCP would not force them on the Tibetan population, but in accordance with the wishes of the CCP, the Tibetan government would undertake its own reforms.
+The document also indicated that people within Tibet who had "imperialist" loyalties may remain in their positions, given that they sever their old, anti-CCP ties.
 In exchange, the Chinese would not alter or affect the current government in Tibet, nor affect the status and authority of the Dalai Lama and Panchen Lama.
+The aforementioned agreement actually indicated that Tibetan local troops would be recognized as a part of the Chinese Communist forces.
+This was not implanted in large part, but many high-ranking officials of Tibetan origin were given high ranking positions in the Chinese military.
 In October 1951, 12,000 troops from the PLA entered Tibet.
 Initially, China wanted to send 45,000 troops, but Tibet refused the request, threatening to send the Dalai Lama to India if their refusal was not respected.
 However, the Tibetans were convinced the Chinese forces in Tibet were not capable of pressing the issue at the time.
 The composition of the 12,000 soldiers that were sent included 10,000 infantrymen, an animal transport battalion, a battalion of army engineers, and approximately 50 technicians who specialized in the areas of geology, surveying, telecommunications, cultural, propaganda, and party affairs.
 Additionally, violence directed toward the Tibetan people originated from Beijing.
 According to an archive document from the National Security Archive at the George Washington University, "Beijing has pursued...suppressing violent protests, arresting scores of ethnic Tibetans in the Qinghai province, which borders Tibet, sentencing one to prison for 13 years, and renewing accusations that the Dalai Lama is encouraging anti-Beijing actions."